joakimk/phoenix_example_app/README.md

 If you want to create a phoenix app, you can use this for inspiration, but first follow the instructions at the [phoenix github page](https://github.com/phoenixframework/phoenix) for setting up an app.

+## Note on testing

+More tools will be needed to do request tests.
+Can recommend using [httpotion](https://github.com/myfreeweb/httpotion), but you also need to start a phoenix web server while running the tests. [tuco_tuco](https://github.com/stuart/tuco_tuco) looks like an interesting capybara-like tool for testing UIs (haven't tried it myself yet though).

 ## Development

     mix deps.get